 The law permits Nova Vitae Treatment Center to use and disclose your PHI for the following reasons without your authorization:

 For Your Treatment: We may use or disclose your PHI to physicians, psychologists, nurses and other authorized healthcare professionals who need your PHI in order to conduct an examination, prescribe medication or otherwise provide health care services to you.

 For Our Health Care Operations: We may use or disclose your PHI in the course of activities necessary to support our health care operations such as performing quality checks on your employee services.
-We may also disclose PHI to other persons not in NVRC’s workforce or to companies who help us perform our health services (referred to as “Business Associates”) we require these business associates to appropriately protect the privacy of your information .
+We may also disclose PHI to other persons not in Nova Vitae Treatment Center’s workforce or to companies who help us perform our health services (referred to as “Business Associates”).
+We require these business associates to appropriately protect the privacy of your information.

 To Avert Serious Threat to Health and Safety: We may disclose PHI if we believe in good faith that doing so will prevent or lessen a serious or imminent threat to the health and safety of a person or the public.

 Disclosures of Health Related Beneﬁts or Services: Sometimes we may want to contact you regarding service reminders, health related products or services that may be of interest to you, such as health care providers or settings of care or to tell you about other health related products or services oﬀered at Nova Vitae Treatment Center.
 You have the right not to accept such information.

 Incidental Uses and Disclosures:Incidental uses and disclosures of PHI are those that cannot be reasonably prevented, are limited in nature and that occur as a by-product of a permitted use or disclosure.
 Such incidental uses and disclosures are permitted as long as Nova Vitae Treatment Center uses reasonable safeguards and uses or disclose only the minimum amount of PHI necessary.